La Comédie humaine: Evolution of the work

-In this letter, Balzac went on to say that the "Etudes de Moeurs" would study the effects of society and touch on all genders, social classes, ages and professions of people.
-Meanwhile, the "Etudes philosophiques" would study the causes of these effects.
+In this letter, Balzac went on to say that the "Études de Moeurs" would study the effects of society and touch on all genders, social classes, ages and professions of people.
+Meanwhile, the "Études philosophiques" would study the causes of these effects.
 Finally, the third "analytical" section would study the principles behind these phenomena.
-Balzac also explained that while the characters in the first section would be "individualités typisées" ("individuals made into types"), the characters of the "Etudes philosophiques" would be "types individualisés" (types made into individuals").
+Balzac also explained that while the characters in the first section would be "individualités typisées" ("individuals made into types"), the characters of the "Études philosophiques" would be "types individualisés" (types made into individuals").

-By 1836, the "Etudes de Moeurs" was already divided into six parts:
+By 1836, the "Études de Moeurs" was already divided into six parts: